-For further information on the MTA’s Industry Engagement work please contact the MTA’s Head of Technology and Skills, Joshua Dugdale on email@example.com or the MTA’s Technology Lead, Sami Ortiz on firstname.lastname@example.org.
+For further information on the MTA’s Industry Engagement work please contact the MTA’s Head of Technology and Skills, Joshua Dugdale on email@example.com or the MTA’s Technology & Skills Manager, Sami Ortiz on firstname.lastname@example.org.

 To help industry and academia engage with our members we participate in several industry and academia led initiatives.
 An overview of the current initiatives we are part of is listed below, along with a short explanation.
-If you wish to find out any further information on any of these initiatives please contact the MTA’s Technology Lead, Sami Ortiz email@example.com.
+If you wish to find out any further information on any of these initiatives please contact the MTA’s Technology & Skills Manager, Sami Ortiz email@example.com.